weishuangtan/tp/docs/UserGuide.md

 You are still spending within your budget.
 [=---------] 0.2%
 ```
-<div markdown="span" class="alert alert-warning" role="alert"><i class="fa fa-exclamation-circle"></i> <b>Warnings!</b>
+<div markdown="span" class="alert alert-warning" role="alert"><i class="fa fa-exclamation-circle"></i> <b>Warning!</b>

-* If you were to buy an item that exceeds the total budget, Trippie will send a warning message and recommand you to increase your budget limit.
+* If you were to buy an item that exceeds the total budget, Trippie will send a warning message and recommend you to increase your budget limit.

 </div>

 Expected output:
 ```